-Halep races into fourth round
+Sabalenka & Halep reach fourth round

-Australian Open: Simona Halep crushes Danka Kovinic to race into fourth round
+Australian Open: Aryna Sabalenka and Simona Halep both through to fourth round

 Last updated on .From the section Tennis